/Blog

 2. Cost-effectiveness

 Demonstrate the value for money this tool offers.
 Compare its cost with other options and break down the savings it offers.
-If it’s more cost-effective than the alternatives, explain how those savings will positively impact the company’s bottom line.

 3. Customization and scalability